Harris's List of Covent Garden Ladies: Content

-Several editions of Harris's List opens with a frontispiece showing a mildly erotic stock image opposite the title page, which, from the 1760s to 1780s, is followed by a lengthy commentary on prostitution.
+Several editions of Harris's List open with a frontispiece showing a mildly erotic stock image opposite the title page, which, from the 1760s to 1780s, is followed by a lengthy commentary on prostitution.
 This preamble argues that sex workers are of benefit to the public, able to relieve man's natural inclination towards violence.
 It describes the customer as a patron supportive of a good cause: "be your purse strings never closed; nor let the name of prostitute deter you from your pious resolve!"
 Sex workers were generally scorned by 18th-century society, and the 1789 edition's preface complains "Why should the victims of this natural propensity ... be hunted like outcasts from society, perpetually gripped by the hand of petty tyranny", continuing: "Is not the minister of state who sacrifices his country's honour to his private interest ... more guilty than her?"

 Kitty Fisher by Joshua Reynolds, 1763/64.
 As a prominent British courtesan, Fisher is mentioned in at least one edition of Harris's List.